The Wild Merced River Canyon: Gateway to Yosemite National Park

 Rushing through the incomparable valley of Yosemite and fed by some of the state's most famous waterfalls, it continues on its way toward the sea through deep cut valleys

-The river was first called El Río de Nuestra Señora de la Merced (River of Our Lady of Mercy) in 1806 by Spanish explorer Gabriel Moraga who came who came upon it at the end of a hot thirsty ride.
+The river was first called El Río de Nuestra Señora de la Merced (River of Our Lady of Mercy) in 1806 by Spanish explorer Gabriel Moraga who came who came upon it at the end of a hot thirsty day of exploration on horseback.

-Protected by federal statute, the river is a paradise for anglers, campers rafters and kayakers.
+Protected by federal statute today, the river is a paradise for anglers, campers rafters and kayakers.

-In ages past, native tribes --including Mono-Paiute and Miwuk--hunted and fished here.
+In ages past, native tribes --including Mono-Paiute and Miwok--hunted and fished here.

 They followed the river's path into the sacred valley and built their encampments by its banks, and the surrounding forest provided for their needs.